DendrouLab/panpipes-tutorials/.history/tutorials/Ingesting_data_with_panpipes_20230710152040.md

 You should find three `.h5ad` objects in this directory, one for each modality of the teaseq experiment, namely `rna`, `adt` and `atac`.

 In order to ingest the data, we have to tell panpipes the paths to each anndata.
-Create a csv file like the one we provide in the [docs](), if you have cloned this repo, you should have it under `sample_file_qc.txt`.
+Create a csv file like the one we provide in the [docs](), if you have cloned this repo, you should have it under .